S2B People

 Interplay of coastal wave-current dynamics and stratification.
 Role of physical transport and mixing processes for biogeochemical cycles (oxygen, nutrients, and particles) in shallow-water systems. |

-| Peter Holtermann (Co-Lead) | Physical Oceanographer, physical transport & mixing, field measurements |
+| Peter Holtermann (Co-Lead) | Physical Oceanographer, Physical transport & mixing, Field measurements |

 ©Rövensthal |

-| Maren Voss (Co-Lead) | Marine Biologist |
+| Maren Voss (Co-Lead) | Marine Biogeochemist |

-| Soeren Ahmerkamp | Marine Biologist |
+| Soeren Ahmerkamp | Marine Biophysics und Biogeochemistry |

 ![]() |